ricsanfre/pi-cluster/README.md

 ### Self-hosted external services

-There is another list of services that I have decided to run outside the kuberentes cluster selfhosting them.
+There is another list of services that I have decided to run outside the kubernetes cluster, self-hosting them.

 |  |External Service | Resource | Purpose |
 | --- | --- | --- | --- |